GOMServices/oodk-js/README.md

 Environments in which to use OODK
 --------------------------------------

-OODK is only supported, for now, on browser side (Node Js integration is on the roadmap of futur releases).
+OODK is supported on browser side only (in the context of a web page page or a webworker).

+NodeJS integration is on the roadmap of the next release.

 Doc